Ensono/amido.github.io/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

   - development
 ---

-This section covers the steps required to start developing a Stacks Azure Data Platform from your machine:
+This section covers the steps required to start developing a Ensono Stacks Azure Data Platform from your machine:

 1. Make sure you have installed the applications in [local development requirements](../requirements_data_azure.md#local-development).
 2. Ensure that Poetry is added to your `$PATH`.